 REVERSE PLANK POSE

 Asymmetry is a common issue when it comes to our asana practice.
-Opportunities to work on strengthening muscles in the back body are much more infrequent than opportunities to strengthen our front body.
-Improving mobility and strength in the shoulders for a posture like Reverse Plank has a direct influence on strengthening the back body.
-Reverse Plank is a posture that is easily neglected, but as Matt stresses in today’s video, it’s probably one of the most important postures we can include in our asana practice.
+Opportunities to work on strengthening muscles in the back body are much less frequent than opportunities to strengthen our front body.
+Improving mobility and strength in the shoulders for a posture like Reverse Plank Pose has a direct influence on strengthening the back body.
+Reverse Plank Pose is easily neglected, but as Matt stresses in today’s video, it’s probably one of the most important postures we can include in our asana practice.

 Access Your Active Range of Motions

 - Decrease risk of injury

 - Access a wider range of postures